EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 Here are some assumptions - if these do not match your expectations please let us know.

 * We assume that the data your are going to publish is going to be able open and freely accessible to all.
-We may be able to accommodate some constraints but if you want full control to access you may want to use the   [S3 service](https://epcced.github.io/eidf-docs/services/s3/), this is not a free service.
+We may be able to accommodate some constraints but if you want full control to access you may want to use the [S3 service](https://epcced.github.io/eidf-docs/services/s3/) instead, this is not a free service.
 * Do let us know what you expect your final data volume to be.
 If you are going to be generating data additions then let us know how much you expect your addition rate will be.
 * If you have any explicit requirements for your data do let us know.
+* EIDF guarantees to the best of its ability to continue its services to at least 31-Dec-2032 and aims to continue beyond 2032.

 ## Applying for a project